wagdav/thewagner.net/content/2022-08-10-Anatomy-of-a-Service.markdown

 Some components represent the bare minimum: a service must have a way to communicate with the external world otherwise it would be useless.
-Others are neccessary operations: while it's certainly possible to fullfill a buisness requirement without logging, the resuling service would be close to impossible to debug in production.
+Others are necessary for operations: while a service that fulfills a business requirement without any logging is close to impossible to debug in production.

 # Design and development